FatimaJHussain/PyBer_Analysis./README.md

 # PyBer_Analysis.

 # Overview of the analysis
 This analysis is performed to define and analyze the ride-sharing data by city type.
-Afterwards, multiple-line graph is drawn to reflect the the total weekly fares for each city type.
+It will reflect various facts, such as average fare, average number of rides etc. for three types of cities; Urban, Suburban and Rural.
+Afterwards, multiple-line graph is drawn to reflect the the total monthly fares for each city type.

 # Results: